eternakk/eternia/docs/mcp.md

 Notes
 - The same approach applies to other MCP images hosted on ghcr.io (sqlite, postgres, s3).
 If you hit a denied error there, run docker login ghcr.io once or set GHCR_USERNAME/GHCR_TOKEN similarly.
 - Never commit secrets.
 Keep them in .junie/mcp/.env or your OS keychain.

+Using the GitHub MCP GraphQL tool
+- The configured GitHub MCP server (github-mcp) exposes a graphql tool that accepts a GraphQL query and variables.
+- Ask Junie to call it, for example:
+  Prompt: Use the GitHub MCP to run this GraphQL and show the first org project’s title and URL for org "eternakk".
+  Query:
+    query($org:String!){
+      organization(login:$org){
+        projectsV2(first:1){
+          nodes { id number title closed url }
+        }
+      }
+    }
+  Variables:
+    {"org":"eternakk"}
+- Junie will call the github.graphql tool and return fields like title and url from data.organization.projectsV2.nodes[0].
+- Requirements:
+  - Ensure .junie/mcp/.env contains GITHUB_TOKEN_RO with access to the eternakk org and repos (fine‑grained or classic PAT).
+  - If your org enforces SSO, authorize the token for the organization.
+- If a 401/403 appears, re-run: python3 scripts/verify_mcp_config.py and check token scopes per the section above.